-By this point, you might be getting the idea that we really like mushrooms, considering the fact that they have been prominently featured in my last several posts.
-And you would be so right, because we actually loooove them, like we love them so much that we would probably polygamously marry them if that were legal in the state of Massachusetts (baby steps, people: we shall overcome!).
+Given the fact that they have featured prominently in my last several posts, you might be getting the idea that we really like mushrooms.
+And you would be correct in that assumption, because we actually loooove them: as in, we love them so much that we would probably polygamously marry them if that were legal in the state of Massachusetts.
+(Baby steps, people: we shall overcome!)
 So get ready, because here comes another fungus-based recipe, this time an attempt to recapture the taste of a favorite childhood comfort food.

 It's a sad fact that no matter how well we take care of ourselves, sometimes we get sick, especially at this time of the rolling year.
-In our house, we've had a recent visitation of generalized fatigue, muscle aches, stuffiness, and an overall stupidheaded feeling that necessitated a day or two of laying low, drinking tea and (are we lucky or what?!) watching a Twilight Zone marathon on the Sci-Fi Channel.
+In our house, we've had a recent visitation of generalized fatigue, muscle aches, stuffiness, and an overall stupid-headed feeling that necessitated a day or two of laying low, drinking tea, and - are we lucky or what?! - watching a Twilight Zone marathon on the Sci-Fi Channel.
 Ask me about the episode in which Shakespeare is conjured by an aspiring writer via "black magic" to coauthor a cheezy TV pilot circa 1963, featuring Burt Reynolds as a poor man's Marlon Brando.
 No, seriously, ask me; I thought I was having febrile hallucinations.
-Worst of all, my lifelong hero came off as a bit of a hack....gods, clay feet, etc. Sigh. that said, if he wants to come back and help me write my thesis, I'm in!
+Worst of all, my lifelong hero came off as a bit of a hack; see gods, clay feet, etc. Sigh.
+(That said, if he wants to come back and help me with my current writing project, he needs only to ask.)

 But I digress.
-My partner, wracked with malaise, expressed the wistful desire that the cream of mushroom soup of our bygone youths could be replicated, an idea which became a very maggot in my fevered brain, especially after Shakespeare socked Burt Reynolds in the jaw.
-So once I'd had enough Rod Serling, I wended my way downstairs to the kitchen with the aim of gratifying his wholly understandable wish.
-Now, it should go without saying that I am incapable of producing an exact copy of that canned elixir; for one thing, I haven't the first idea how to replicate such ribbed, cylindrical splendor (nothing rude about that).
-BUT.
-I do know my way around a mushroom (see illustration above), and after nibbling a bit from here and drinking a bit from there, I came up with something pretty close, but better.
-I believe it's the unexpected addition of coconut milk (thanks to the PPK for the tip!) that makes this soup hit that "cream of" spot we all remember so well, but whatever works, right?
-Get into your jammies, then eat this in front of the television; with some toast and a few reruns of Scooby-Doo, I promise everything's going to be all better.
+My partner, wracked with malaise, expressed a wistful desire for the canned cream of mushroom soup of our youth: an idea which became a very maggot in my brain, especially after Shakespeare socked Burt Reynolds in the jaw.
+So once I'd had enough Rod Serling, I went down to the kitchen intending to gratify this wish.
+Now, it should go without saying that I am incapable of producing an exact copy of that canned elixir.
+For one thing, I haven't the first idea how to replicate its ribbed, cylindrical splendor - nothing rude about that - but I do know my way around a mushroom, and after nibbling a bit here and drinking a bit there, I came up with something pretty close, but even better.
+I believe it's the unexpected addition of coconut milk (thanks to the PPK for the tip!) that hits that "cream of" spot we all remember; whatever works, right?
+So get into your jammies, make a pot of this soup, and eat it in front of the television.
+Add toast and maybe a couple reruns of Scooby-Doo, and I promise everything will be all better.

 Cream of Mushroom Soup